Canopyxyz/canopy-sdk/README.md

 ```

 ### Layer 2: Static Mapping Fallback
+// Add a reminder to keep this SDK up to date for user relying on this static mapping, as newer pools might be added in a recent SDK version.
 Built-in mappings for common staking tokens.
 The SDK automatically checks these when no pool addresses are provided.

+// Should the API come before the static fallback (which is incomplete and maybe outdated in the future?)
 ### Layer 3: GraphQL API (Requires API Key)

 ```typescript